34 Facts That Will Make You Stop Using Plastic

 Thyroid hormones, which regulate energy in the body, are also altered by BPA.
 In November 2016, the International Journal of Environmental Research and Public Health published evidence linking BPA with autoimmune thyroid disorders (such as Hashimoto’s disease).
 Lab tests measuring BPA exceeded measurable detection limits in 52 percent of individuals with elevated thyroid antibodies.
 The toxic levels of BPA had caused their thyroid gland to be under autoimmune attack.

-BPA causes birth defects and miscarriages
+BPA may cause birth defects and miscarriages

 BPA increases blood pressure